MarsUniversity/ece387-robotics/website/block_2_kinematics/lab/lab2.md

 ]
 ```

-After each step, pause for 2.5 seconds (`T2500`).
+After each step, pause for 2.5 seconds (`T2500`) when you demo it.
+Additionally,
+have your code print out the end-effector's location and double check it by
+measuring it with a ruler.
 When you have it working, show your
-instructor.
+instructor the demo and the printed/measured positions ... do the two agree?

 ```python